feedly/sample-customer-scripts/integrations/opencti/readme.md

 - Making sure that your Feedly and OpenCTI credentials are correct.
 You can confirm this by logging into your accounts on the respective platforms.
 The account used to access OpenCTI should have administrative privileges.

 - Ensuring that you're running the script from within the Python virtual environment.
 If you're not sure, you can activate the environment by following the steps in the "Setup" section above.

+- In case of network connectivity issues, the script may terminate abruptly.
+Re-running the script may help after waiting a few minutes.

+- Doublecheck that your OpenCTI instances is accessible and is able to be pinged from the client used to run this script.

 If you're still having issues after following these steps, please get in touch for further assistance.